 Each person was tracked and quarantined.
 In this way, Iceland was able to halt Covid-19 in its tracks despite initially having a faster-growing caseload than occurred in the United States.

 One reason the country was so successful at contact tracing was that deCODE Genetics, a local biotech firm, already had a genealogical database of all residents which it made available to the government.

 Only a few businesses in the country were shut down.
 These were mainly things like night clubs and salons.
-Everything else remained opened and most people don’t wear masks.
+Everything else remained open and most people did not wear a face mask.
 Yet by mid-May, the tracing team was out of people to track.

 Why Visit Iceland?